Sailcat: "Motorcycle Mama" success, and their breakup

 An early demo tape of an album, cut by the duo (and including the song "Motorcycle Mama"), was initially discarded by the band but, after it was presented to Elektra Records, led to a recording contract and 1972 album release also titled Motorcycle Mama.
 The resulting album, produced by Pete Carr, was a concept album with a biker theme.
 The cover art and drawings inside the gatefold cover were drawn by Jack Davis, featuring a Triumph Tiger Trail motorcycle (although the lyrics of Motorcycle Mama mention a Harley-Davidson).
 There is one drawing for each song on the album, plus an extra one at the end.
 The concept album's songs loosely tell the story of a motorcycle vagrant who apparently bums for a living, meeting a woman and settling down to start a family.
 However, he apparently keeps some of his selfish lazy behavior, as the last drawing shows him reclining on his porch, while his wife hangs the laundry and his child hoes the garden.

 In 1972, the single "Motorcycle Mama" hit number 12 on the Billboard singles chart, and the album went to number 38 and led them to appearances on American Bandstand and at Carnegie Hall.
 In Canada, the single reached number 14.
 John D. Wyker and Sailcat performed both "Motorcycle Mama" and "Walking Together Backwards" on their first televised appearance on August 26, 1972.
 Sailcat toured to promote the album and released two more non-LP singles, "Baby Ruth" and "She Showed Me" / "Sweet Little Jenny".
 However, soon after releasing the album, the band broke up.
 (The album was officially re-released on CD in 2004.)

 After the breakup

 Sailcat leader Wyker, who had been a member of the Rubber Band who recorded the original version of "Let Love Come Between Us" (later a hit for James & Bobby Purify), went on to play with many of the great Southern rock musicians like Eddie Hinton, Dan Penn, Delaney Bramlett, among others.

-Wyker was married to Margaret Young Wyker from Decatur,Al. in 1988.
-They have two children, John Daniel Wyker IV and Ella Lela Wyker ,both live in Decatur,Al.
+Wyker was married to Margaret Young Wyker in 1988.
 Wyker worked on a benefit project called The Mighty Field of Vision, a group dedicated to raising funds for musicians who have fallen on hard times.
 Wyker died at his home on December 8, 2013, at the age of 68.

 As for Pickett, he later issued a solo album, Fancy Dancer, on the Elektra label in 1973.